Spectral dimensions of Krein-Feller operators in higher dimensions: Introduction and statement of main results

+We will see that in our setting, using the general results of \cite{KN2023}, the upper and lower bounds are related to the partition entropy.
+Indeed, from \prettyref{eq:GeneralResultOnPartition_Entropy} we infer

+Also note, if $\J$ is\emph{ }uniformly vanishing and $0<q_{\J}^{D/N}<\infty$, then $q_{\J}^{D/N}$ is the unique zero of $\GL_{\J}^{D/N}$ and $q_{\J}^{N}=\kappa_{\J}$; in general, we have $\kappa_{\J}\leq q_{\J}^{N}$.
 Under the condition \prettyref{eq:assumption infinity dim} and for any $t\in\left(2,2\dim_{\infty}(\nu)/(d-2)\right)$ the set function $\J_{\nu,t}$ is uniformly vanishing and using \cite[Corollary, p.
-54]{MR817985}, \prettyref{thm:MainUpperBound_General} is applicable for $\J_{\nu,t}$ (see \prettyref{lem: EstimatewithequivalentNorm} and \prettyref{prop:spectralDimParametert}).
+54]{MR817985}, \prettyref{thm:MainUpperBound_General} is applicable for $\J_{\nu,t}$ (see \prettyref{cor: Estimate for H1 elements} and \prettyref{prop:spectralDimParametert}).
 For the critical case $\dim_{\infty}\left(\nu\right)=d-2$ there is the possibility of no continuous embedding, a continuous but non-compact or a compact embedding.
-In \prettyref{sec:The-critical-case} we give examples (for $d=3$) of absolutely continuous measures with $\dim_{\infty}\left(\nu\right)=d-2$ such that each possibility is realised.
+In \prettyref{sec:The-critical-case} we give examples (for $d=3$) of absolutely continuous measures with $\dim_{\infty}\left(\nu\right)=d-2=1$ such that each possibility is realised.
 For the case of compact embedding, \prettyref{thm:MainUpperBound_General} can be employed to show that in our example $s^{N}=3/2$ (\prettyref{exa: Critical example_ compact}).

 We will see that \prettyref{thm:IntroGeneralPrincipleLowerBound} is applicable for $\J=\nu$ in the case $d=2$ and $\J=\J_{\nu}$ for $d>2$.
 The following list of results give the main achievements of this paper.
 The proofs are postponed to \prettyref{sec:MainProofs}.
 As an auxiliary quantity we need